 Every time I finish one of my two hour design consultations, I'm sure of 2 things; lots of ideas have been shared AND I've saved these clients at least the amount of my fee.
 Worth saying again--at least that amount.

 I wish I could trumpet that on the Home page of my website ("call today--it's like a free consultation!"), but it seems kind of tacky.
-Plus, the clients and I are only together for a short amount of time, and I don't usually know how things are looking 2 or 3 months later.
+Plus, the clients and I are only together for a short amount of time, and I don't always know how things are looking 2 or 3 months later.

 Lately though, I've been sending past clients "how's it going?" emails and the feedback has been wonderful.
 Sometimes they even send me pictures!
 Those two hours with a designer (moi) made a BIG difference in the outcome of their projects.